-Prior to using the facilities at Port MacKenzie, one or more of the following permits may be required.
-The purpose for each permit is defined below.
+Prior to using the facilities at Port MacKenzie, one or more of the following permits or forms may be required.
+The purpose for each permit and form is defined below.

 Central Alaska Energy LLC is developing a 4.8 million gallon fuel terminal at Port Mackenzie.
 The facility will be capable of storing several grades of product for a variety of commercial customers.
 The terminal will have access to multiple fuel sources in Alaska as well as the lower 48 or international supply.
 Options for petroleum distribution will include fuel trucks, rail cars, and marine vessels via pipeline to/from the Port MacKenzie Dock.
 The new terminal will serve industrial customers requiring physical storage or secure pricing for their petroleum products.

 There are plans for a rail line at Port MacKenzie.
 The Alaska Railroad (ARRC) has teamed with the Matanuska-Susitna Borough (MSB) to design and construct a rail extension from the Parks Highway to Port MacKenzie.
 The rail extension project is owned and operated by ARRC, and the MSB, as owner of Port MacKenzie, is the project sponsor.
 The Surface Transportation Board (STB) has approved the Environmental Impact Statement and selected a route to construct a 32.1 mile rail line from the Parks Highway to Port MacKenzie.